Quantum inputs in the prepare-and-measure scenario and stochastic teleportation: Scenario and elementary results

 \textbf{Quantum communication.} If the communication is quantum, Alice encodes her message using a quantum channel $\Gamma:\mathcal{H}_{A'}\otimes \mathcal{H}_{A}\rightarrow \mathcal{H}_{C}$ that acts jointly on $\psi_{A'}$ and her half of the entangled state $\rho_{AB}$ and transforms these into a quantum message of Hilbert space dimension $d_C=\text{dim}(\mathcal{H}_C)$.
 Bob uses his private input $y$ to select a decoding channel $\Lambda_y:\mathcal{H}_{B}\otimes\mathcal{H}_C\rightarrow \mathcal{H}_{B'}$.
 This is a CPTP map which transforms his half of $\rho_{AB}$ and the incoming quantum message into the final quantum output, which reads

-Mirroring the standard terminology of PM scenarios with classical inputs, we refer to set of states $\{\tau_{\psi,y}\}_{\psi,y}$ as the correlations.
+We refer to the set of states $\{\tau_{\psi,y}\}_{\psi,y}$ as the quantum correlations.
+This naming convention mirrors the standard terminology of PM scenarios with classical inputs, but we emphasise that in contrast to such scenarios, where the correlations refer to conditional probability distributions, in our scenario the correlations are quantum output states.
 Note that the case of quantum messages is strictly more general than the case of classical messages, since the latter can be obtained from the former by selecting the encoding channel $\Gamma^{A'A\rightarrow C}$ to have a classical output.

 We note that PM scenarios with classical inputs emerge as special cases of the above more general formalism.
 For instance, if we select the set $\mathcal{I}$ to consist only of distinguishable states, the above reduces to the entanglement-assisted PM scenarios introduced in Ref.~\cite{Tavakoli2021}.
 To see this, we need only to first measure $\psi_{A'}$ in the basis that distinguishes the elements of $\mathcal{I}$ and then use the outcome as a classical input on the remaining part of the encoding procedure pertaining to system $A$.
 Similarly, if we also substitute the entangled state $\rho$ for a separable state, the scenario further reduces to the basic PM scenario with classical inputs and shared randomness, which is the focus of most previous literature.